johnwalters/alpha-vantage-mcp/README.md

 ### analyze-futures-trade-setup

-Provides a comprehensive analysis for statistical futures trading based on the checklist, combining technical indicators, institutional activity, and timing analysis.
+Provides a comprehensive analysis for statistical futures trading based on the checklist, combining technical indicators and institutional activity.

 **Input Schema:**
 ```json